City-of-Helsinki/haitaton-ui/README.md

 App is not using create-react-app's default `process.env` way to refer of variables but `window._env_` object.

+### Testing conventions

+We follow these conventions for automated tests:

+- Unit and smaller component tests may live alongside the source (e.g. `Component.test.tsx`).
+- Feature / integration tests that exercise a domain container/form are placed directly in the same domain folder as the component they target (e.g.
+  `src/domain/kaivuilmoitus/KaivuilmoitusContainer.persistence.test.tsx`).
+- We intentionally avoid scattering these higher‑level tests under nested `__tests__` directories to keep related form/container code and its language‑persistence integration test in one place (easier discoverability during maintenance).
+- When adding a new persistence or other container‑level integration test, co‑locate it with the container file.
+Use a descriptive suffix, e.g.
+  `*.persistence.test.tsx` or `*.integration.test.tsx` for clarity.

 ### `yarn e2e`

 Runs Playwright tests with the default parameters.